 See our Worksheet!

-Please see the link to our Florida Medicaid Spousal Diversion Worksheet.
+Please see our Florida Medicaid Spousal Diversion Worksheet.
 We have reprinted this webpage along with a standalone worksheet for you to do your own calculations, allowing you put proverbial pen to paper to assist you and your loved ones calculate spousal diversion and the patient's responsibility for Medicaid purposes.

-How does a Qualifed Income Trust come into this?
+How does a Qualified Income Trust come into this?

 If the institutionalized spouse's gross income exceeds the income cap ($2,742/m in 2023), then a qualified income trust ("QIT") will have to be established to lower the income to below the cap.
 Your elder law attorney would walk you through the use of the QIT and how it works with the spousal diversion.

 What if the spouse cannot live on the Diversion Amount?

 If there is court ordered support against an institutionalized spouse (for monthly support income for the community spouse), the community spouse's monthly income allowance cannot be less than the amount ordered.
 A good elder law attorney (such as our office) can work with the family to go to court to increase obtain a court order for spousal support.

 If you want to learn more:

 - My loved one just went to the nursing home - what happens next?

 - Attend one of our free monthly seminars on Medicaid and Estate Planning

 - Download a copy of my book, the Top 20 Rules to Protect Your Florida Estate